nodeshift/nodeshift/README.md

 Enrichers will add things to the resource fragments, like missing metadata and labels.
 If your project uses git, then annotations with the git branch and commit hash will be added to the metadata.

-Default Enrichers will also create a default Service and DeploymentConfig when none are provided.
+Default Enrichers will also create a default Service and Deployment when none are provided.

 The default port value is 8080, but that can be overridden with the `--deploy.port` flag.